hsivonen/encoding_rs/Ideas.md

 common Kanji is JIS X 0208, most common Hanzi in GBK and Hanzi in Big, for some suitable value for N.

+==Compress away duplication in the two upper alternative Kanji extension ranges==

+The ranges starting at jis0208 pointer 8272 and 10744 look the same.
+Avoid storing twice.

+==Use binary search for EUC-KR and gbk extension ranges==

+It seems that the parts of EUC-KR and gbk that were added to cover all Unicode 1.1 Hangul and ideographs, respectively, are ordered.
+If they actually are, store the start points of consecutive code points and use binary search on these.